goatslacker/alt/README.md

 })
 ```

-`unlisten` is a clean up method.
+Alternatively, you can use the `unlisten` method.
 It takes in the same function you used for `listen` and unregisters it.

 `getState` will return a copy of your the current store's state.